microprediction/monteprediction/TFRO.md

 ## ... but I could always use help!
 For example:

+- Do me a solid and follow my on [X/monteprediction](https://x.com/monteprediction) because company marketting folks are wondering why I have 34k LI follows and 34 on twitter.
 - Constructive feedback on my various writings are invariably greeted warmly (see my [home page](https://github.com/microprediction/home)).
 - Ah forget that.
 I really just want effusive unconditionally positive 5-star reviews for my [book](https://www.amazon.com/Microprediction-Building-Open-AI-Network/dp/0262047322).
 - Introductions to *active* early to mid-stage investors are appreciated